-- 2. The frequency of examinations is laid down in the Implementation Regulations.
-A timetable of all the opportunities for sitting written examinations is drawn up on a semester basis and distributed before the start of the relevant semester. - 3.
-If there is no indication as to the number of times a particular examination can be taken in any one academic year because it relates to a subject not taught by the programme itself, the relevant stipulations in the Teaching and Examination Regulations of the other programme will apply.
-The board of examiners reserves the right to make decisions that deviate from the norm regarding this matter. - 4.
-Notwithstanding the provisions of subsection 1, there will be at least one chance in a year to sit examinations relating to subjects not taught in a given academic year. - 5.
-In exceptional cases, the board of examiners may permit a deviation from the standard number of times that certain examinations can be taken.
+- 2. The frequency of interim examinations is laid down in the Implementation Regulations.
+A timetable of all the opportunities for sitting written interim examinations is drawn up on and distributed before the start of the semester. - 3.
+If there is no indication as to the number of times a particular interim examination can be taken in any one academic year because it relates to a subject not taught by the Faculty of Aerospace Engineering, the relevant stipulations in the Teaching and Examination Regulations of the other programme will apply.
+The Board of Examiners reserves the right to make decisions that deviate from the norm regarding this matter. - 4.
+Notwithstanding the provisions of paragraph 1, there will be at least one chance in a year to sit interim examinations relating to subjects not taught in a given academic year. - 5.
+In exceptional cases, the Board of Examiners may permit a deviation from the standard number of times that certain interim examinations can be taken.

-Article 10 - Sequence of examinations
+Article 10 - Sequence of interim examinations

-- 1. The sequence in which students are required to sit examinations and participate in practicals is laid down in the Implementation Regulations. - 2.
-In exceptional circumstances the director of education, on behalf of the dean, may permit a student to take part in one or more examinations and/or practicals, prior to passing the Bachelor's degree audit and/or, if applicable, prior to completing the transition programme.
+- 1. The sequence in which students are required to sit interim examinations and participate in practicals is laid down in the Implementation Regulations. - 2.
+In exceptional circumstances, the dean may permit a student to take part in one or more examinations and/or practicals, prior to passing the Bachelor's audit and/or, if applicable, prior to completing the transition programme.
 This permission is valid for a maximum of one year.

-Article 11 - Validity of examinations
+Article 11 - Validity of interim examinations

 The result of an examination is valid for an unlimited period.
-However, in cases where the examination result dates from over four years ago, the board of examiners may impose an additional or substitute examination.
+However, in cases where the examination result dates from over four years ago, the Board of Examiners may impose an additional or substitute interim examination.

-Article 12 - The form of examination and method of assessment
+Article 12 - The form of interim examination and method of assessment

-- 1. Examinations are set as described in the Implementation Regulations or the study guide. - 2.
-If there is no indication as to the way an examination is to be set because it relates to a subject not taught by the programme itself, the relevant stipulations in the Teaching and Examination Regulations or the study guide of the other programme will apply. - 3.
-The board of examiners may, if it so wishes, deviate from the provisions of subsections 1 and 2, in favour of the student.
+- 1. Interim examinations are set as described in the Implementation Regulations or the manual. - 2.
+If there is no indication as to the way an interim examination is to be set because it relates to a subject not taught by the programme itself, the relevant stipulations in the Teaching and Examination Regulations or the manual of the other programme will apply. - 3.
+The Board of Examiners may, if it so wishes, deviate from the provisions of paragraphs 1 and 2, in favour of the student.